If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 The honorific system and culturally sensitive situations make it more tricky.

-Each Korean syllable, for instance, gives a unique character that has its own meaning.
+Each Korean syllable, for instance, gives a unique character with its own meaning.

 For example, 공 has 5 Chinese characters: ball, merit, public, gong, and labor.
 You can only tell which isn’t satisfying by the context and computer output.

-And that’s why professional Korean translators are still in demand around the globe.
-Hence, human professionals are the only ones who can meet complex and mission-critical needs.
+That’s why professional Korean translators are still in demand worldwide.
+Human professionals are the only ones who can meet complex and mission-critical needs.

 How is it different from interpretation?